-In order to commence any of our planned clinical programs for JZP-110 or to conduct future clinical trials for JZP-386, if any, we need to have sufficient quantities of clinical product manufactured and available for use.
-While we believe that we will be able to obtain sufficient supplies of JZP-110 or JZP-386 before the commencement of such planned or future clinical trials, there can be no assurance that our suppliers will be able to produce or provide sufficient clinical supplies of JZP-110 or, if trials proceed, JZP-386 in a timely manner.
+In order to conduct and complete our clinical program for JZP-110 or to potentially conduct future clinical trials for JZP-386, if any, we need to have sufficient quantities of clinical product manufactured and available for use.
+There can be no assurance that our suppliers will be able to produce or provide sufficient clinical supplies of JZP-110 or, if trials proceed, JZP-386 in a timely manner.
 Any delay in receiving adequate supplies of JZP-110 or JZP-386 for our studies could negatively impact our development programs.